-ARB's RD99 Air Locker differential was not designed for use with the factory standard Ford third member assembly (i.e., the original third member produced by the Ford Motor Company to accept either 28 or 31 spline axle shafts).
+ARB's RD99CE Air Locker differential was not designed for use with the factory standard Ford third member assembly (i.e., the original third member produced by the Ford Motor Company to accept either 28 or 31 spline axle shafts).

-Before proceeding with installation of this Air Locker it is highly recommended that you ensure you have a third member assembly which accepts tapered roller bearings of the dimensions shown in Figure 1.
+Before proceeding with installation of this Air Locker it is highly recommended that you ensure you have a third member assembly which accepts the supplied tapered roller bearings shown in Figure 1.